-The MultiRAE is a family of multi-threat gas detectors that combine continuous monitoring capabilities for volatile organic compounds (VOCs), toxic and combustible gases, and radiation, with Man Down Alarm functionality in one highly portable instrument.
+The MultiRAE is a family of multi-threat gas monitors that combine continuous monitoring capabilities for volatile organic compounds (VOCs), toxic and combustible gases, and radiation, with Man Down Alarm functionality in one highly portable instrument.
 MultiRAE monitors offer an industry-leading selection of interchangeable field-replaceable electrochemical, combustible, infrared, PID (photoionization detector), and gamma radiation sensors to fit a wide variety of applications.
 The MultiRAE family's wireless capability elevates worker protection to the next level by providing safety officers real-time access to instrument readings and alarm status from any location for better visibility and faster response.

-- NDIR combustible sensors are not supported on the diffusion version with CSA certification. - The PID sensor requires a pumped configuration. - If a %Vol. NDIR sensor is installed in an instrument, a catalytic bead %LEL sensor must also be installed in the instrument for CSA certification. - MultiRAE Benzene is designed specifically for use with the benzene-specific cartridge.
+- NDIR combustible sensors are not supported on the diffusion version with CSA certification. - The PID sensor requires a pumped configuration. - If a %Vol. NDIR sensor is installed in an instrument, a catalytic bead %LEL sensor must also be installed in the instrument for CSA certification.

-The benzene-specific cartridge cannot be used ootherMultiRAE models.
+The benzene-specific cartridge can only be used on MultiRAE and MultiRAE Pro models equipped with a 9.8eV lamp.